 How do you approach project planning?

-Are you one of those Project Managers who fuss and fret over your plan, agonising over every date, dependency and resource load?
+Are you one of those Project Managers who fuss and fret over your plan, mind agonising over every date, dosage dependency and resource load?
 Do you hold back…refusing to lock it in until you’ve added every line and every last detail?

 Does your Project Plan make sense?